bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 [self.navigationController pushViewController:vc animated:YES];
 ```

 The first step is to display the Card Registration form.
+The SDK comes with a default form that you can use.
+If you would like to customize the look and feel then you can jump to the section on [customization](#customization).

-This is done by creating a view controller using `BNCreditCardRegistrationVC `, as demonstrated in the sample code.
-Here is a full example of a [view controller](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/ViewController.m).
+Displaying the default form is done by creating a view controller using `BNCreditCardRegistrationVC `, as demonstrated in the sample code.

+When a credit card is successfully registered you will receive a [BNAuthorizedCreditCard](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNAuthorizedCreditCard.h).
+From that you can retrieve a `creditCardToken` that can be used to [make a payment](#making-payments).

+The method `registerCreditCard` in the [example app](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/ViewController.m)) shows how to handle card registration.